oneacik/mindoo/Presentations/Liberating Structures Presentation.md

 		3. Also
 			1. Friendship & Happiness
 			2. Change in organisation
-4. My story - so what I started doing after it
-	1. Used Purpose to Practice for creating idea for book club
-		1. It allowed me to define purpose, people, structure, principles practices for my meeting
-		2. I used it when meeting with "Monika Serafin"
-		3. It allowed me to properly structure the idea on the book club
-5. What I loved about it
-	1. That it gives me structurized tools to solve many problems with the meetings
-6. What can be interesting for you project managers?
+4. What can be interesting for you project managers?
 	1. 1-2-4-All - Fundament
 		1. Easily unleash the energy of whole group
 	2. Min Specs - Minimum what is needed to do to achieve purpose